 Whether you usually spin the reels of your favourite casino games in land-based casinos in the US, overseas casinos, or online casinos, all income for the citizens of the US is taxable.
 As a US citizen, you are required to send Form W2G for all winnings from a slot machine (not reduced by the wager) that equals to or is more than $1,200.

 Taxes on Slot Machine Winnings in UK

-As a resident of the United Kingdom, your gambling winnings won’t be taxed.
+After you've mastered how to win on slot machines and won some money, as a resident of the United Kingdom, your gambling winnings won’t be taxed.
 Unlike the USA mentioned above, you’ll be allowed to keep whatever it is that you have won and earned in Britain, even in case you are a poker pro.
 Then again, you won’t be able to deduct any losses you might collect.

 Currently, slot machine winnings are not taxed in the United Kingdom.
 The same goes for any other casino game.

 It doesn’t really matter if you win £5 or £5 million playing online slots, your winnings will be tax-free as long as you reside anywhere in the UK, be that in England, Wales, Northern Ireland or Scotland.